Encoding two-dimensional range top-k queries: Introduction

-Finally in Section~\ref{sec:lower}, given a $2 \times n$ array $A$, we consider the lower bound on additional space required to answer unsorted (or sorted) $\topk{}$ on $A$ when encodings of \topk{} query for each row are given.
-We show that at least $1.27(n-k/2)-o(n)$ (or $2n-O(\lg{n})$) additional bits are necessary for answering unsorted (or sorted) 3-sided \topk{} queries on $A$, when encodings of unsorted (or sorted) 1-sided \topk{} query for each row are given.
+Finally, in Section~\ref{sec:lower}, given a $2 \times n$ array $A$, we consider the lower bound on additional space required to answer unsorted (or sorted) $\topk{}$ on $A$ when encodings of \topk{} query for each row are given.
+We show that at least $1.27(n-k/2)-o(n)$ additional bits are necessary for answering unsorted 1-sided \topk{} queries on $A$, when encodings of unsorted 1 or 2-sided \topk{} query for each row are given.
+Note that this lower bound also gives the lower bound for answering unsorted 4-sided $\topk{}$ queries on $2 \times n$ array under the same condition.
 We also show that $2n-O(\lg{n})$ additional bits are necessary for answering sorted 4-sided \topk{} queries on $A$, when encodings of unsorted (or sorted) 2-sided \topk{} query for each row are given.
-These lower bound results imply that our encodings in Sections~\ref{sec:upper} and \ref{sec:4sided} are close to optimal (i.e., within $O(n)$ bits of the lower bound), since any \topk{} encoding for the array $A$ also needs to support the \topk{} queries on the individual rows.
+These lower bound results imply that our encodings in \ref{sec:4sided} are close to optimal (i.e., within $O(n)$ bits of the lower bound), since any \topk{} encoding for the array $A$ also needs to support the \topk{} queries on the individual rows.
 All these results are summarized in Table~\ref{tab:summary}.